 - Meet and uphold the college's qualifications and standards as outlined in the Student Handbook and college catalog.

-- Provide the Associate Dean of Students with appropriate documentation from a qualified professional, which verifies the diagnosis of the disability, explains how the disability limits participation and, accordingly, the need for specific accommodations.
+- Provide the Assistant Dean of Students with appropriate documentation from a qualified professional, which verifies the diagnosis of the disability, explains how the disability limits participation and, accordingly, the need for specific accommodations.

 - Identify and establish essential functions, abilities, skills, knowledge, and standards for courses, programs, services, and facilities and to evaluate and determine reasonable accommodations on this basis